mehalick/Blog/src/_posts/2013-09-07-localizing-entity-framework-poco-properties-with-json-part-1.md

 ## Conclusion

-<p><strike>That’s it for now, in Part 2 we’ll look at adding and updating our localizable entities with the included editor template for MVC and eventually we’ll dig deeper in OrangeJetpack.Localization implementation.
+<p><strike>That's it for now, in Part 2 we'll look at adding and updating our localizable entities with the included editor template for MVC and eventually we'll dig deeper in OrangeJetpack.Localization implementation.
 If you want to jump ahead you can find the project at [https://github.com/andy-mehalick/OrangeJetpack.Localization](https://github.com/andy-mehalick/OrangeJetpack.Localization).</strike></p>

 For more information and a better approach to localization be sure to check out [Xaki](https://xaki.io).